Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Main Results

 \subsection{Penalized Langevin Algorithms with Stochastic Gradient}

 In the previous sections, we studied penalized Langevin algorithms with deterministic gradient when the objective $f$ is non-convex.
-In this section, we study the extension to allow stochastic estimates of the gradients in the algorithms.
-This algorithm is especially used in data science applications where the exact gradients can be computationally expensive.
+In this section, we study the extension to allow stochastic estimates of the gradients in our algorithms.
+Supporting stochastic gradients becomes especially key in machine learning and data science applications where the exact gradients can be computationally expensive but stochastic estimates can be obtained efficiently from data.
 We start with the case when $f$ is assumed to be strongly convex and smooth.